symfony/symfony-docs/components/lock.rst

         $lock->release()
     }

 Available Stores
 ----------------

 ``Stores`` are classes that implement :class:`Symfony\\Component\\Lock\\StoreInterface`.
 This component provides several adapters ready to use in your applications.

-Here is a small summary of availanble ``Stores`` and theire capabilities.
+Here is a small summary of available ``Stores`` and their capabilities.

 +----------------------------------------------+--------+----------+-----------+
 | Store                                        | Scope  | Blocking | Expirable |